gwu-libraries/sfm-ui/docs/collections.rst

 Twitter user timeline
 ---------------------

-Collects tweets and their metadata by particular Twitter user accounts using `Twitter's user_timeline API
+Twitter user timeline collections collect the 3,200 most recent tweets from a list of Twitter accounts using `Twitter's user_timeline API
 <https://dev.twitter.com/rest/reference/get/statuses/user_timeline>`_.
-Twitter provides up to 3,200 of the most recent tweets from each user.

-Each Twitter user timeline collection can have multiple seeds, where each seed is a user timeline.
+**Seeds** for Twitter User Timelines are individual Twitter accounts.

 To identify a user timeline, you can provide a screen name (the string after @, like NASA for @NASA, which the user can change)